Rockhurst High School: State championships

 Rockhurst won 35 state championships in the decade beginning in 2005, and six state championships in 2008-2009 alone.
 Its record for placings in a single year is 2007, with seven.
 Also, in 1987 Rockhurst became the only institution in the history of Missouri high school athletics to win football and basketball state championships in the same year.
 Rockhurst's athletics program was named by Sports Illustrated as the best in Missouri and one of the top ten in the country in 2009.
 In 2012 MaxPreps ranked the school's football team as having been the most consistently highly ranked state team since 2004.
-In 2016 Rockhurst's soccer team reached the number one ranking in the nation.
+In 2016 and again in 2023, Rockhurst's soccer team reached the number one ranking in the nation.
+The 2023 team finished as national champions.

 Rockhurst is not affiliated with any local high school athletic conferences, and because it is not a public school its student make-up is not geographically restricted.
 Its biggest rivals in the Kansas City area are Shawnee Mission East, Bishop Miege, Blue Springs High School and Blue Springs South High School.

 Program-specific accomplishments

 Football

 Rockhurst is the only school to win a championship in each major state championship venue: Busch Stadium, Arrowhead Stadium, the University of Missouri's Faurot Field, and the Edward Jones Dome.
 It also won a championship in a "non-championship" venue: its first championship, in 1971, at William Chrisman High School, against St. Louis (MO) Beaumont.
-Its nine football championships is ranked fourth in Missouri history, behind Jefferson City High School which has 10, Valle Catholic High School, and Webb City High School which both have 12.
-The team has been to more state championships (14) than any other school, and it is the all-time leader in state playoff appearances and state playoff wins.
+Its nine football championships rank the school fourth in Missouri history, behind Jefferson City High School which has 10, Valle Catholic High School, which has 12, and Webb City High School which has 16.
+The team has been to 14 state championships, second only to Webb City, which has been to 19 championship games, and it is the all-time leader in state playoff appearances and state playoff wins.
 Five Rockhurst teams have won the state championship with perfect records: 1971, 2000, 2002, 2007, and 2010.
 The 2000, 2002, 2007, and 2010 teams finished the season nationally ranked 14th, 6th, 20th, and 19th respectively (after finishing 14–0, 13–0, 13–0, and 14–0).
 The back-to-back state championship teams of 1986 and 1987 also finished nationally ranked, 14th and 13th respectively (after finishing 11–1 and 12–1).

 The last three head coaches of Rockhurst's football team, Al Davis Jr., Jerry Culver, and Tony Severino, are all members of Missouri's High School Coaches Hall of Fame, and all won state championships.
 Davis was a two-time recipient of the Knute Rockne Award and Severino was named USA Today's National Coach of the Year in 2000.